uviclibraries/gen-ai-research/2-search-papers.md

 ## Elicit - Summaries of Top 4 Articles
 Elicit AI is a research assistant tool that utilizes natural language processing to help users extract insights from academic papers and data.
 It makes a consolidated summary of the top 4 papers on the topic (in its judgment) and gives you links to 8 other related papers.
 Don’t depend on the summaries being 100% accurate!

-Elicit Training Data sources: _Web scraping_ (incl.
-Open Access data) & _Indexing agreements with 50 publishers_.
+Elicit Training Data sources: _Web scraping_ (including Open Access data) & _Indexing agreements with 50 publishers_.

 1. Let’s do a search in Elicit on the same topic this time using more natural language.
   - Open Elicit, and if you want to use it you’ll need to create an account.